-The Audit Committee met seven times during the year and held discussions, some of which were in private, with management, the internal auditor, and the independent registered public accounting firm.
+The Audit Committee met six times during the year and held discussions, some of which were in private, with management, the internal auditor, and the independent registered public accounting firm.
 Management represented to the Audit Committee that AEP's consolidated financial statements were prepared in accordance with generally accepted accounting principles.
-Management has also concluded that the Company's internal control over financial reporting was effective as of December 31, 2019.
+Management has also concluded that the Company's internal control over financial reporting was effective as of December 31, 2020.
 The Audit Committee has reviewed and discussed the audited consolidated financial statements and internal control over financial reporting with management, the internal auditor and the independent registered public accounting firm.
+The Audit Committee discussed with the independent registered public accounting firm.
+The Audit Committee discussed with the independent registered public accounting firm.
+The Audit Committee discussed with the independent registered public accounting firm.
+The Audit Committee discussed with the independent registered public accounting firm.
+The Audit Committee discussed with the independent registered public accounting firm.
+The Audit Committee discussed with the independent registered public accounting firm.
 The Audit Committee discussed with the independent registered public accounting firm the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board (PCAOB) and the SEC.

-In addition, during 2019 the Audit Committee held discussions on emerging accounting, compliance or other matters, including, but not limited to:
+In addition, during 2020 the Audit Committee held discussions on emerging accounting, compliance or other matters, including, but not limited to: